headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 #### What we learned:

-* We successully started Sling with the Kickstarter and had our first glimpse of the Feature Model.
+* We successfully started Sling with the Kickstarter and had our first glimpse of the Feature Model.

 </div>